the-write-one/gurobi-groovy/bin/bin.md

 Note: The output precision of printing numeric values in Groovy is configurable by similar facilities as in other languages.
 The default number to the string conversion is similar to Java.
-In addition `sprintf` style formatting is available.
+In addition, `sprintf` style formatting is available.

 ## Running Gurobi Model inside Groovy Console

 The Groovy Swing Console allows entering and running Groovy scripts interactively.
-The console provides introspective facilities, such as code inspection, visualizing excution results, browsing varibles, and class members.
+The console provides introspective facilities, such as code inspection, visualizing execution results, browsing variables, and class members.

 To execute the same Groovy script in Groovy Console, use the following command line:
 ```